tailwindlabs/tailwindcss.com/source/docs/controlling-file-size.blade.md

 }
 ```

-If you only need a handful of utilities, tailwind offers an opt-in solution to keep your tailwind.config.js file to a minimal.
+If you only need a handful of utilities, Tailwind offers an opt-in solution to keep your tailwind.config.js file to a minimum.
 Simply pass an array to `corePlugins` with a list of whitelisted utilities.

 ```js
 // tailwind.config.js